ARGET ATRP and ICAR ATRP

 Activator ReGenerated by Electron Transfer (ARGET) ATRP

-When we considered the implications of the convenient AGET procedure for initiating an ATRP, described in the previous section of this page, where the activators are generated by electron transfer we realized that it should be possible to use the reducing agents to constantly regenerate the ATRP activator, the CuI species, from CuII species irreversibly formed during termination processes, without directly or indirectly producing initiating species that generate new chains.(1) The amount of Cu-based catalysts in atom transfer radical polymerization (ATRP) of styrene could therefore be reduced to a few ppm in the presence of the appropriate reducing agents such as FDA approved tinII 2-ethylhexanoate (Sn(EH)2), glucose,(1, 2) or ascorbic acid, (3) silver metal,(4, 5) hydrazine or phenyl hydrazine.(6) The rate of reduction, and hence the rate of polymerization, can be adjusted by the type and amount of reducing agent or by slow/intermittent feeding of the reducing agent if one desires to reduce the initial concentration of CuI-based catalyst in a very active polymerization system.(7, 8) Selection of a suitable reducing agent is of great importance, since one needs to ensure that both reducing agent, and its oxidized product, does not interfere with any of the reagents added for the desired ATRP.(9) Examples of side reactions include complexation or reaction with the ligand, monomer, or polymer, complexation of reducing agent with the metal center of the catalyst complex, protonation of the ligand by acidic oxidation products, or nucleophilic substitution or elimination of halide chain ends.(10, 11) These side reactions can lead to poor control.
+When we considered the implications of the convenient AGET procedure for initiating an ATRP, described above, where the activators are generated by electron transfer, we realized that it should be possible to use the reducing agents to constantly regenerate the ATRP activator, the CuI species, from CuII species irreversibly formed during termination processes, without directly or indirectly producing initiating species that generate new chains.(1) The amount of Cu-based catalysts in atom transfer radical polymerization (ATRP) of styrene could therefore be reduced to a few ppm in the presence of the appropriate reducing agents such as FDA approved tin(II) 2-ethylhexanoate (Sn(EH)2), glucose,(1, 2) ascorbic acid, (3) silver metal,(4, 5) hydrazine or phenyl hydrazine.(6) The rate of reduction, and hence the rate of polymerization, can be adjusted by the type and amount of reducing agent or by slow/intermittent feeding of the reducing agent if one desires to reduce the initial concentration of CuI-based catalyst in a very active polymerization system.(7, 8) Selection of a suitable reducing agent is of great importance, since one needs to ensure that both reducing agent, and its oxidized product, does not interfere with any of the reagents added for the desired ATRP.(9) Examples of side reactions include complexation or reaction with the ligand, monomer, or polymer, complexation of reducing agent with the metal center of the catalyst complex, protonation of the ligand by acidic oxidation products, or nucleophilic substitution or elimination of halide chain ends.(10, 11) These side reactions can lead to poor control.
 In a specific example, SnII-mediated ARGET ATRP technique was found to be unsuitable reducing agent for the polymerization of glycidyl methacrylate as it resulted in polymers with multimodal molecular weight distributions due to the occurrence of epoxide ring-opening reactions, catalyzed by SnII and SnIV.
 (9) Nevertheless, appropriately selected reducing agents allow starting an ATRP with the oxidatively stable CuII species and the reducing/reactivating cycle can be employed to eliminate air or radical traps in the system with only ppm levels of added catalyst.
-For example, styrene was polymerized by the addition of 5 ppm of CuCl2/Me6TREN and 500 ppm of Sn(EH)2 to the reaction resulting in preparation of a polystyrene with Mn = 12,500 (Mn,th = 12,600) and Mw/Mn = 1.28.(5)
+For example, styrene was polymerized by the addition of 5 ppm of CuCl2/Me6TREN and 500 ppm of Sn(EH)2 to the reaction resulting in preparation of a polystyrene with Mn = 12,500 (Mn,th = 12,600) and Mw/Mn = 1.28.(12)

 Generally, in an ARGET system it is desirable to add an excess of the ligand compared to the amount required to form the transition metal complex in order to compensate for competitive complexation of the low amount of added transition metal with monomer/solvent/reducing agent that are all present in significant molar excess.
 Indeed it has been determined that the ARGET procedure can be driven based solely on addition of excess ligand, or ligand substitute,(14, 15) and more recently by a nitrogen containing monomer, 2-(dimethylamino) ethyl methacrylate (DMAEMA).(16) This indicated that nitrogen containing compounds such as DMAEMA and triethylamine are actually acting more as reducing agents than ligand substitutes.(17)

-Another advantage of ARGET ATRP is that catalyst induced side reactions, particularly for acrylates,(18-20) are also reduced to a significant degree and it is now possible to drive an ATRP reaction to much higher conversion and prepare copolymers with much higher molecular weight (6,11) while retaining chain end functionality.
+Another advantage of ARGET ATRP is that copper catalyst induced side reactions, particularly for acrylates,(18-20) are also reduced to a significant degree and it is now possible to drive an ATRP reaction to much higher conversion and prepare copolymers with much higher molecular weight (13, 21) while retaining chain end functionality.
 This has been confirmed by successful chain extension of macromolecules formed using this initiation/continuous reactivation system.(22) Catalyst selection is important in an ARGET ATRP procedure so that a controlled polymerization is attained and an expedited procedure for catalyst optimization has been examined.(10, 23) ARGET ATRP was successfully extended to aqueous media(8) which allowed preparation of protein-polymer hybrids in a grafting from reaction(24) and development of photoinduced ATRP with ppm-levels of Cu catalyst by visible light in aqueous media.(25) Molecular bottlebrushes(26) as well as composites (26-28) have been prepared with ppm amounts of Cu catalyst.(29)

 Four ATRP catalysts with a broad range of KATRP values were examined in ICAR ATRP of styrene.
 They included the CuCl2 complexes with tris[2-(dimethylamino)ethyl]amine (Me6TREN), tris[(2-pyridyl)methyl]amine (TPMA) as ligands, both available from Maruzen Chemical, N,N,N’,N”,N”-pentamethyldiethylenetriamine (PMDETA), and 4,4'-di-(5-nonyl)-2,2'-bipyridine (dNbpy).
 ICAR ATRP of styrene was first conducted at low temperature (60°C) where organic radicals were produced solely by the slow decomposition of azobisisobutyronitrile (AIBN) (0.1 eq vs. ethyl 2-bromoisobutyrate (EtBrIB) initiator) in the presence of 50 ppm of CuCl2/L complexes.
 Interestingly, rates of polymerization differed by less than a factor of two amongst the reactions conducted with the different catalyst complexes.
 This was initially surprising, given that values of KATRP, which govern radical concentration and the rate of polymerization under normal and SR&NI ATRP conditions, differ by more than four orders of magnitude among these four complexes.
-Additional experiments and kinetic simulations explored the possibility that: (1) rates of polymerization and radical concentration under ICAR ATRP conditions are actually controlled by the rate of free radical initiator decomposition and, (2) the relative CuI and CuII concentrations conform accordingly as dictated by the KATRP value.
+Additional experiments and kinetic simulations explored the possibility that: (a) rates of polymerization and radical concentration under ICAR ATRP conditions are actually controlled by the rate of free radical initiator decomposition and, (b) the relative CuI and CuII concentrations conform accordingly as dictated by the KATRP value.
 Since a very small amount of Cu catalyst is employed in ICAR ATRP, catalysts with large values of KATRP (high concentration of CuII) and fast deactivation rate constants will minimize this ratio, allowing for a more even polymer chain growth and ultimately better control.

-Cu complexes with TPMA have a large value of KATRP with the model polystyrene chain end 1-(bromoethyl)benzene (~7.9×10-6 at 60oC).
+Cu complexes with TPMA have a high value for KATRP with the model polystyrene chain end 1-(bromoethyl)benzene (~7.9×10-6 at 60oC).
 While the analogous KATRP value of the Cu/PMDETA complex is much lower (~ 5.9×10-8), the deactivation rate constant (kda) for Cu/PMDETA is larger than that of TPMA, which can compensate for the product of kda[CuII].
 Therefore Me6TREN and TPMA are more suitable ligands than PMDETA and dNbpy for ICAR ATRP at low Cu catalyst concentrations.

-As noted for AGET ATRP, ARGET ATRP and ICAR ATRP are also beginning to gain increasing attention because of the ease of setting up the reaction and the low amounts of catalyst employed in the reaction.
-(9,13-16) Furthermore ICAR ATRP can probably be conducted in existing industrial equipment using existing amounts of free radical initiators resulting in controlled radical polymerization being conducted with a similar rate of conversion to current uncontrolled polymerizations.
+AGET ATRP, ARGET ATRP and ICAR ATRP are beginning to gain increasing attention because of the ease of setting up the reaction and the low amounts of catalyst employed in the reaction.
+(16, 37-40) Furthermore ICAR ATRP can be conducted in existing industrial equipment using existing amounts of free radical initiators resulting in controlled radical polymerization being conducted with a similar rate of conversion to current uncontrolled polymerizations.

 (1) Jakubowski, W.; Min, K.; Matyjaszewski, K. Macromolecules 2006, 39, 39-45.

-(2) Jakubowski, W.; Matyjaszewski, K. Angewandte Chemie, International Edition 2006, 45, 4482-4486.
+(2) Jakubowski, W.; Matyjaszewski, K. Angew.
+Chem., Int.
+Ed.
+2006, 45, 4482-4486.

 (3) Min, K.; Gao, H.; Matyjaszewski, K. Macromolecules (Washington, DC, United States) 2007, 40, 1789-1791.